CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Add a JavaScript file and start writing code
+- Task 1: Add a JavaScript file and start writing code
-- Push code to your repository from the codespace
+- Task 2: Push code to your repository from the codespace
-- Best practices to use GitHub Copilot
+- Task 3: Best practices to use GitHub Copilot

 ## Task 1: Add a JavaScript file and start writing code